-As soon as you compress air you have water in the tank.
+As a general rule, drain the compressor tank after every use.
+As soon as you compress air you will have water build up in the tank.
 If you do not drain that water it starts filling the tank, and at the same time, could start rusting the tank from the inside, depending on the tank inner coating that is applied to the interior of the tank at the factory.

-These days the compressor tank factory is probably in a different country, the metal used in tank construction might be recycled pop cans, and the quality of the coating inside a compressor that retails for $100 is pretty suspect.
+These days, the compressor tank factory is probably in a different country, the metal used in tank construction might be recycled pop cans, and the quality of the coating inside a compressor that retails for $100 is pretty suspect.

 It just seems logical to me to allow outside air access (yes, I know it’s limited, but there is some air movement) to the tank to help dry it out.

 But, do not forget to close the drain when you next go to use your compressor.
 These DIY type air compressors are very loud, and you may not hear the air you are compressing busily exiting the tank as it is being compressed, right through the still-open tank drain.